runceel/ReactiveProperty/docs/docs/features/Collections.md

 ![IFilteredReadOnlyObservableCollection](./images/collections-filtered-collection.gif)

-When the Value property is greater than 7, then display the value to the ListView which is the right side.
+When the Value property is greater than 7, then display the value in the Filtered Values ListView (right side).